Posted on April 4, 2017 in Alcoholism

 5 Causes of Binge Drinking & How to Address Them

 In recent years, Americans have grown increasingly aware of binge drinking alcohol abuse, a widespread pattern of alcohol intake that results in rapid intoxication.
 The public has also grown increasingly aware of the dangers of alcohol binging.
-Here are five common reasons for binge drinking, accompanied by potential options for countering these motivations and minimizing involvement in the practice.
+Here are five common reasons for binge drinking, accompanied by potential options for countering these motivations and minimizing your consumption of alcohol.

 #1 A belief that drinking is beneficial